 Time magazine named Gael Garcia Bernal one of the 100 Most Influential People in the World in 2016.

-Deeply moved by the immigrants’ suffering journey to the USA, that he took first-hand a trip from Central America up to the North in the documentary “Who Is Dayani Cristal?”
+Deeply moved by the immigrants' suffering journey to the USA, he took first-hand a trip from Central America up to the North in the documentary "Who Is Dayani Cristal?"
 (2013).

 |Déficit premiering in Cannes 2008. © Photo by Alexandros Romanos Lizardos, Greece|

 Gael Garcia Bernal, Diego Luna, and Producer Pablo Cruz founded Canana

-Canana is producing projects that skyrocket the careers of other directors, such as the Japanese-American Cary Joji Fukunaga, “Sin Nombre” (2009), who went on to direct last year’s acclaimed hit: “Beasts of No Nation,” and now, he is doing the James Bond multi-million production “No Time to Die.”
+Canana is producing projects that skyrocket the careers of other directors, such as the Japanese-American Cary Joji Fukunaga, "Sin Nombre" (2009), who went on to direct last year's acclaimed hit: "Beasts of No Nation."
+He is doing the James Bond multi-million production "No Time to Die."

 |"Neruda" with Gael Garcia Bernal, 2016|